 Summary

-The review highlights fragmented multi-agency responses to the victim's complex vulnerabilities, including enduring mental health issues, substance misuse, and experiences of domestic abuse and exploitation, exacerbated by cross-border care challenges and missed opportunities for safeguarding referrals.
+The review highlights fragmented care for a vulnerable individual with complex mental health needs, substance misuse, and experience of domestic abuse, exacerbated by cross-border service engagement and missed opportunities for safeguarding referrals, particularly regarding sexual exploitation.

 Extracted recommendations